flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 • Advertised or agreed itinerary

-• Private transport (including desert transport where applicable)
+• Private air-conditioned transport

 • Internal flights (where shown in program)

-• Accommodation in 3-star or 4-star or 5-star hotels
+• Accommodation in 3-star and/or 4-star hotels

 • Accommodation in hostels

-• Camping fees and camping sites charges
+• Camping fees and fixed camping sites charges

 • Food (full board or half board.
 Breakfast is included in all hotel prices)